fgreco55/GenAIJava/README.md

 We will use a collection of software tools and GenAI APIs in this course, but the information and techniques learned can be applied to other tools, LLMs, and APIs.

 We'll learn how to create a Chatbot from scratch.
-Machine Learning is more than just Chatbots.
-Learning about ChatBots helps you understand GenAI foundations.
+Even though Machine Learning is more than just Chatbots, learning about Chatbots helps you understand GenAI foundations.

 ## PREREQUISITES